Seamless Mosaic Internals

 Files: src/wiser/raster/mosaic_compositor.py (Qt-free per-scene renderer) and src/wiser/gui/mosaic_view.py (cache, compositing, drawing, threading).

-Beneath the vector overlay, MosaicView draws the actual composited scenes (issue #637): each visible scene is read at screen resolution into an ARGB QImage whose alpha is its validity mask, and the scenes are stacked bottom-to-top honoring z-order so lower scenes show through upper scenes’ nodata holes.
+Beneath the vector overlay, MosaicView draws the actual composited scenes (issue #637): each visible scene is warped, one tile at a time, into an ARGB QImage whose alpha is its validity mask, and the scenes are stacked bottom-to-top honoring z-order so lower scenes show through upper scenes’ nodata holes.
+The tiling and caching (#674) live in mosaic_view.py; the renderer below is unchanged — it just receives a tile’s world rectangle rather than the whole viewport.

 The per-scene renderer (render_scene_argb, Qt-free)#

-mosaic_compositor.render_scene_argb(scene, target_wkt, world_extent, w, h) warps one scene onto the current viewport rectangle at output size w×h via gdal.Warp(..., dstSRS=target_wkt, outputBounds=world_extent, dstAlpha=True) and returns an (h, w, 4) uint8 RGBA array.
+mosaic_compositor.render_scene_argb(scene, target_wkt, world_extent, w, h) warps one scene onto the requested world_extent at output size w×h via gdal.Warp(..., dstSRS=target_wkt, outputBounds=world_extent, dstAlpha=True) and returns an (h, w, 4) uint8 RGBA array.
+Callers pass one tile’s world rectangle at 256×256 (see The tiled cache), but the renderer neither knows nor cares that it is a tile.
 A single gdal.Warp does four jobs at once:

 • reprojection onto the target CRS,